How do I know if Methadone is right for me?

 Methadone is a safe treatment option for individuals who are struggling with an addiction to opioids.
 Approved decades ago by the U.S Food and Drug Administration (FDA) for the treatment of opioid dependency, this medication safely eliminates the physical symptoms of withdrawal while keeping cravings for continued opioid use at bay.
 Methadone provides patients with the mental clarity that allows them to participate in daily life while also playing an active and productive role in their recovery.

 Methadone can be addictive, especially when misused.
-However, at Discovery House Comprehensive Treatment Centers of Rhode Island we closely monitor all patients to ensure that they are taking their prescribed methadone as directed.
+However, at Rhode Island Comprehensive Treatment Centers we closely monitor all patients to ensure that they are taking their prescribed methadone as directed.
 When methadone is taken as prescribed under the close supervision of trained medical professionals, the risk for addiction to methadone is minimized.

 Should a drug screen be required while in treatment, the use of methadone will not cause patients to test positive, as a specific test is required in order to detect the presence of methadone within the system.
 Patients who abuse opioids or other substances while in treatment will test positive on a standard drug screen.